viktoriamahrberg/parents_allowance_calculator/README.md

 ### Calculations

-* calculate_annual_allowance fucntion is calculating the total yearly allowance
+* Calculates the total yearly allowance
-* calculate_monthly_allowance function is calculating the requested monthly allowance
+* Calculates the monthly allowance based on users input days

 ### Features to be implemented
 Connect an API in form of Google Sheets which: